NilleSnille/collection/Probabilistic Generative Models/README.md

 # Probabilistic Generative Models

 This repository is dedicated to exploring the world of Probabilistic Generative Models.
 It includes focused studies on Variational Auto Encoders (VAEs), Restricted Boltzmann Machines (RBMs), and Real-Valued Non-Volume Preserving (Real NVP) Flow models.
-Each model category has its dedicated folder containing a simple practical implementation and a theoretical justification of the methodologies used.
-Each implementation and training is fast to train and can thus be a good starting point to explore these methods more
+Each model category has its dedicated folder containing a simple but explanatory practical implementation and a theoretical justification of the methodologies used.
+Each implementation and training is low on compute and can thus be a good starting point to explore these methods more.

 ## Directory Structure